 how the provider's quoted fee compares to the maximum allowable fee, negotiating with the service provider when necessary.

-The service provider provides the name and level of the assigned interpreter.
+The service provider provides the name and certification level of the assigned interpreter.

 VR staff informs the customer about the assigned interpreter.

-VR staff obtains agreement from the customer.
+VR staff obtains agreement from the customer that the customer will attend the appointment.
+The customer agrees to notify VR staff at least 48 hours before the appointment if he or she will not be able to attend the appointment.
+VR staff documents the agreement in a case note in RHW.

-VR staff issues a service authorization for the approved services.
+VR staff issues a service authorization for the approved services that contains the following information:

+A line item for the administration fee using the specifications for the level of interpreting being requested

+A line item for each hour using the number of hours as the quantity (no lump sum amounts) for each day of services being requested

+The location where the service is to be provided

+A line item for reimbursement of travel costs (for contracted providers only)

 VR staff:

-receives the provider's invoice; and
+receives the provider's invoice;

+retains receipts for travel costs (for contracted providers only); and

-verifies the amount charged against the maximum allowable fee in the D
+verifies the amount charged against the maximum allowable fee in the HHS Communication Access Maximum Rates.

 VR staff authorizes payment for the services in RHW.